mismayil/daily-arxiv-digest/README.md

 Arxiv.org announces new submissions every day on fixed time as informed [here](https://arxiv.org/help/submit).

-This repository makes it easy to filter papers and follow-up new papers which are in your interests by creating an issue in a github repository.
+This repository makes it easy to filter papers and follow-up new papers which are in your interests by creating an issue in a github repository and optionally sending a message to a Slack channel.

 ## Prerequisites